WebJunction strongly believes that collaboration is the way to achieve greater impact.

 The following organizations have provided grant funding to WebJunction to deliver specific programs that magnify the collective power of public libraries.
 These programs have served, for example, Spanish-speaking communities, job seekers and the unemployed, our nation’s uninsured, and those who lack computer skills or access to the internet.
 The resources and materials developed through these projects are made freely available through WebJunction.org.

-WebJunction has worked with a variety of organizations in the delivery of our grant-funded programs.
+WebJunction has worked with a variety of organizations in the delivery of our services and grant-funded programs.
 We seek out partners who bring subject matter expertise that will benefit the participants and resources that are developed for our programs, and who can extend the reach of our services.
 Examples of these partners include:

 WebJunction and Infopeople collaborated on the IMLS-funded project, Strengthening Continuing Education Content for Libraries.
 This project includes the design and delivery of a training program that focused on the value of online learning and strategies for producing quality, cost-efficient, learning content that can be built, shared and sustained via online tools and platforms.
 Infopeople is the training arm of the California State Library and provides access to training to all members of the library community.